Tree Offset Strategy

 Size and species of new trees

-Transport for NSW is collaborating with the City of Parramatta Council on the selection of new tree species, size and planting locations.
-Current species include:
+Transport for NSW collaborated with the City of Parramatta Council on the selection of new tree species, size and planting locations.
+The species included:

 - crepe myrtle